95005682/Homepage/index.md

 - Former accountant in Price Waterhouse Cooper.

 ### [**Lin Ma**](/LinAcc)
-- PhD Candidate in Accounting
-- Master of Philosophy in Accounting
+- Doctor of Philosophy in Accounting
 - Master of Professional Accounting
 - Bachelor of Science in Applied Chemistry
 - Fellow Chartered Certified Accountant